smile-soft/ipcc-agent.js/README.md

 `updateInterval`| `Number`.
 Default `1000` ms (1 second).
 If `websockets` is `false`, this will define how often to request updates from IPCC server

 ### How to use
-Library's API expose the following mothods:
+Library's API expose the following methods:

 ### Error handling